ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 * `spec.resourceFilter.matchLabels`: An object containing labels that a pod must have in order for the ADA to discover the pod.
 If this object is empty or not provided, then matching will be done based on the `names` list.
 * `spec.resourceFilter.names`: A list of pod names to find in the provided namespaces.
 If the list is empty or not provided, then matching will be done based on the `matchLabels`.
 * `spec.targets`: An object that identifies where to find documentation on an exposed endpoint after a pod has been matched.
-* `spec.targets.exactPaths`: A list of objects that identifies where to find the documentation, and the headers to send with the request to retrieve the documentation.
+* `spec.targets.exactPaths`: A list of objects that identifies where to find the documentation and the headers to send with the request to retrieve the documentation.
 * `spec.targets.exactPaths.path`: The endpoint where the documentation can be found.
-The full host name is not needed because the discovery agent will have already matched the pod, and it will use the pods IP address and this path to find the documentation.
+The full host name is not needed because the discovery agent will have already matched the pod, and it will use the pod's IP address and this path to find the documentation.
 The ADA will make one request to this endpoint for every exposed port found in the pod.
 * `spec.targets.exactPaths.headers`: The headers to send with the request.
 * `spec.targets.exactPaths.fromAnnotations`: A list of annotations that the `SpecDiscovery` might use to make a request to a pod to fetch documentation.
 If this field is provided, and if the ADA finds a pod with a matching annotation found in this list, then the ADA will make a request to the pod based on the value of the pod annotation.
 * `spec.targets.exactPaths.fromAnnotations.template`: A string template that matches an annotation found on a pod.
 To learn more about this field, see [Defining a pod annotation](#Defining-a-pod-annotation)